front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 ## Magento Research is promising

+[James Zetlen](https://twitter.com/jameszetlen) gave more information about PWA Studio, and the processes behind it.
+He introduced the [Magento Research Github organization](https://github.com/magento-research), a new way for Magento to innovate and interact from the community.
+We could expect:

+* open source code shared early with the community to get feedbacks
+* more focused tools (reusable outside Magento)
+* shorter release cycles, since it does not follow Magento’s versioning scheme

-One of the best thing that happened to Magento these past few years.
+This is something new in the Magento ecosystem, and — in our opinion — one of the best thing that happened to Magento these past few years.
-Nice surprise for us.

-Anyone who saw James and Andrew in the same room at the same time will understand.
+Anyone who saw James and Andrew in the same room at the same time will understand immediately!

 ---